 What is Groundworks Collaborative?

-Groundworks Collaborative was established in 2015 following the merger of two well-established organizations: the Brattleboro Area Drop In Center and Morningside Shelter (having previously been in existence for 27 and 36 years respectively).
+Groundworks Collaborative was established in 2015 following the merger of two well-established organizations: the Brattleboro Area Drop-In Center and Morningside Shelter (having previously been in existence for 27 and 36 years respectively).
 We work with people and systems creating solutions to end hunger and homelessness for all people in our region.
 We envision a community in which all people have their basic needs met, including a safe and dignified place to call home.

-Groundworks operates our region’s largest and busiest food shelf.
+Groundworks operates our region’s largest and busiest food shelf program: Foodworks.

-Intensive Case Management – Our team of Case Managers work with as many as 200 area households—who are currently and formerly experiencing homelessness to help them find and/or maintain stable housing.
+Housing Support Case Management – Our team of Case Managers work with as many as 200 area households—who are currently or formerly experiencing homelessness—to help find and/or maintain stable housing.
 For many of the families and individuals with whom we work, our case management model includes weekly home visits to ensure that clients are setting and meeting goals to address the challenges that may have led to their homelessness.

 We work every day supporting people with a number of challenges that lead to food and housing insecurities.
 We realize that real change will not come until the overall system—that allows people to be homeless and hungry—changes.
-Changeworks is a committee made up of Groundworks Board members and community volunteers, working to:
+Changeworks is a committee made up of Groundworks staff, board members, and community volunteers, working to: